Countly/countly-sdk-android/Documentation.md

 * keep posting events under latest known authenticated user, meaning just do nothing;
 * or call `Countly.logout()` so SDK could reset its ID to the strategy you use in `Config`, let's say `OPEN_UDID`, and start a new `Session` for this user.

+There is also third method `Countly.resetDeviceId(String)` which doesn't merge user profiles together and only ends current `Session` with old id & instructs SDK to use new device id from that moment in time.

 ## Sessions
 Session in Countly is a single app launch or several app launches if time between them is less